-3 - Command, 5 - Front Line Engines, 1 Reserve Engine, 1 - Rescue, 4 - Combination Brush/Rescues, 2 - Brush, 3 - Water Tenders, 1 - Air Support/Rehab, and 2 - Utility
+3 - Command, 4 - Front Line Engines, 1 Reserve Engine, 1 - aerial, 1 - Rescue, 4 - Combination Brush/Rescues, 2 - Brush, 3 - Water Tenders, 1 - Air Support/Rehab, and 2 - Utility

-Revenues obtained through the City of Selah Public Safety Utility Tax and additional funding from Yakima County Fire Protection District #2 have provided us the ability to establish an amortization program for equipment replacement.
+Revenues obtained through the City of Selah Public Safety Utility Tax and a portion of the funding from Yakima County Fire Protection District #2 have provided us the ability to establish an amortization program for equipment replacement.
 With a life expediency of 10 to 25 years, depending on the type of vehicle and volume of use, we will need to replace one or more vehicles every 1-2 years to maintain a dependable fleet and stay in compliance with national standards.
 In 2022 we purchased the department's first ever aerial apparatus (ladder truck).
 This piece of apparatus will assist us with larger building fire events, rescues in multi-story buildings, and will help to continue keeping insurance costs down.
-The process of building an aerial is time consuming, but we are excitedly waiting for this truck to arrive.
-We are currently expecting delivery in late 2023.
+The process of building an aerial is time consuming, but we have finally received the truck and are training with it.
 The department annually updates our vehicle and equipment amortization plan, facility and personnel needs, overall health of the department and completes an assessment of what we anticipate for future needs.
 This can all be found in our Capital Improvement Plan.